Medically reviewed by Drugs.com. Last updated on Feb 20, 2021.

 - Seizures, history of—Use with caution.
 May make these conditions worse.

-Proper Use of vilazodone
+Proper use of Viibryd

 This section provides information on the proper use of a number of products that contain vilazodone.
 It may not be specific to Viibryd.
 Please read with care.